-After reviewing the available information, key questions must be asked (159), hopefully together with a control specialist, to help define the most effective and cost-efficient control plan.
+After reviewing the available information, key questions must be asked (160), hopefully together with a control specialist, to help define the most effective and cost-efficient control plan.
 These questions must address the needs of adequate supervision of the GI's reputation to avoid free riding and, at the same time, careful consideration of the transaction costs involved that may deter the long-term success of the GI.

-(158) A possible added benefit of requiring traceable documents is the proper identification of the parties involved in the transaction by formal means in an otherwise informal transaction environment that lends itself to alter or hide prices, quantities and product description.
+(&lt;sup>159) A possible added benefit of requiring traceable documents is the proper identification of the parties involved in the transaction by formal means in an otherwise informal transaction environment that lends itself to alter or hide prices, quantities and product description.
 This increases the transparency of the GI sales system.

-(159) See Vandecandelaere et al. (2009) pages 78-81.
+(160) See Vandecandelaere et al. (2009) pages 78-81.

-B. The Control Plan
+R The Control Plan

-The control plan() is defined as 'a specific, adaptable document that lays down how compliance with the various rules in the product's specifications is to be checked.
-It is a management tool identifying the control points constituting the critical stages in the production process and the means of verifying their conformity with the GI requirements' ().
-In essence the control plan must answer the key questions summarised in Box 3.9
+The control plan(161) is defined as 'a specific, adaptable document that lays down how compliance with the various rules in the product's specifications is to be checked.
+It is a management tool identifying the control points constituting the critical stages in the production process and the means of verifying their conformity with the GI requirements' (162).
+In essence the control plan must answer the key questions summarised in Box 3.9.

-To be efficient and cost effective, the control plan must reflect the realities of the product's logistics and its value chain, taking into account the product specifications' particularities and the GI product's unique characteristics that can help certifying the link between the product's quality and its origin.
+To be efficient and cost effective, the control plan must reflect the realities of the product's logistics and its value chain, taking into account product the specifications' particularities and the GI product's unique characteristics that can help certifying the link between the product's quality and its origin.

 Each GI user must be aware of the product's specification and the control plan to which it must comply, which means the established control points along the value chain, their role, and the protocols to be used according to tests involved.
-This may include the acceptance by GI producers of announced or unannounced inspections of their
+This include the may acceptance bγ GI producers announced or unannounced inspections of their facilities.
+Therefore, to authorised GL users and/or 163 beneficiaries ( ), specifications, documents and control plans must be made publicly available and formally accepted.